boogie-org/corral/AddOns/DistributedService/README.txt

     b. numMaxClients: How many Hydra clients do you want to run per machine
     c. timeout: How long should verification run before timing out (in seconds)
     d. inputFilesDirectoryPath: Path to the input directory.
 Hydra will verify each boogie file in the directory.
 For each boogie file <filename.bpl>, Hydra will write the result (putcome, total time etc.) in <filename.bpl.txt> in the same directory.
+    e. corralDumpBoogie: Set this to <path-to-corralDumpBoogie>/bin/Debug/corral.exe
-    e. serverAddress: ip address and port of the Hydra server.
+    f. serverAddress: ip address and port of the Hydra server.
 You may need to set custom in/out tcp and udp rules in order to enable the server to listen the specified port
+    g. corralArguments: set of arguments which corralDumpBoogie will use to dump intermediate SI boogie files
-    f. corralArguments: set of arguments which Hydra will use to verift programs
+    h. hydraArguments: set of arguments which Hydra will use to verify the intermediate SI boogie files
-    g. startLocalListener: setting this to true will let Hydra run clients on the Server machine as well
+    i. startLocalListener: setting this to true will let Hydra run clients on the Server machine as well

-2. Build AddOns\DistributedService\LocalServerInCsharp\LocalServerInCsharp.sln and cba.sln on the server and client machines
-3. Run AddOns\DistributedService\LocalServerInCsharp\LocalServerInCsharp\bin\Debug\LocalServerInCsharp.exe on the server machine
+3. Run AddOns\DistributedService\LocalServerInCsharp\LocalServerInCsharp\bin\Debug\LocalServerInCsharp.exe <path-to-config.txt> on the server machine
+If you are using multiple listener nodes,
-4. Run AddOns\DistributedService\Client\Client\bin\Debug\Client.exe on each of the client machines
+4. Run AddOns\DistributedService\Client\Client\bin\Debug\Client.exe <path-to-config.txt> on each of the client machines